-Is It Too Late To Buy Innovative Industrial Properties?
+Is It Too Late to Buy Innovative Industrial Properties?

 *Stock Advisor returns as of November 10, 2021

-Reuben Gregg Brewer has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Innovative Industrial Properties and Vanguard REIT ETF.
+Liz Brumer-Smith owns shares of Innovative Industrial Properties.
+The Motley Fool owns shares of and recommends Innovative Industrial Properties.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.